rpecka/turbo-potato/README.md

 pip install turbo-potato
 ```

+## Advanced Usage

+`turbo-potato` supports the following command line options to customize compression settings:
+- `--target-size`: the target size of the output file in megabytes (MB).
+The output file will be no larger than this value.
+  - The default is 8MB.
+- `--max-fps`: the maximum FPS that your output will have.
+If your input file has a higher FPS than this value then the
+output file's FPS will be forced to this value.
+  - This option is not active by default.
+- `--max-resolution`: the maximum resolution that your output will have.
+If your input file has a higher resolution than
+this value, then the output file's resolution will be forced to this value.
+  - This option is not active by default.
+  - This option will do its best not to mess with the input file's aspect ratio

 ## How it Works

 The script uses the Two-Pass rate control mode of the `ffmpeg` H.264 encoder.
 You can read about it